blackawa/micropress/spec/01_functionality_requirements.md

 - invite any other users
 - expel any other users
-- change privileges of any other users
+- change status of any other users
+- change their own account information(pic, mail address, password, etc)
 - publish article
 - withdraw articles